winitzki/scall/tutorial/programming_dhall.md

 Values of type `ExistsP` are built using `packP` and consumed using `unpackP`.

 In a certain sense, `packP` and `unpackP` are (one-sided) inverse functions:
-"Unpacking" a value `ep : ExistsP` and then "packing" it back will recover the original value `ep`.
+We expect that "unpacking" a value `ep : ExistsP` and then "packing" it back will recover the original value `ep`.
+We can write this expectation in Dhall as an equation for `ep`:

 ```dhall
 let ep : ExistsP = ...  -- Create any value of type ExistsP.
 Then: